arosty/alg-eng/README.md

 ## What is new ?

-This second version includes the following speed-ups:
+This second version includes the following changes:
+* Data structure :
+    - Changing from local np.array list of edges to global dictionary incidence list
+    - Adding a global list that contains at index i all the vertices of degree i
+    - Adding 2 global integers: highest degree and number of non-deleted vertices in the graph
+* Algorithm :
     - Graph preprocessing by adding to the vertex cover the neighbors of all degree 1 vertices
     - Refined search tree
     - Clique-cover lower bound (clique cover created starting with lowest degree vertex)

 ## Download of test instances